Indigo dye: Synthetic development

 In 1865 the German chemist Adolf von Baeyer began working on the synthesis of indigo.
 He described his first synthesis of indigo in 1878 (from isatin) and a second synthesis in 1880 (from 2-nitrobenzaldehyde).
 (It was not until 1883 that Baeyer finally determined the structure of indigo.)
 The synthesis of indigo remained impractical, so the search for alternative starting materials at Badische Anilin- und Soda-Fabrik (BASF) and Hoechst continued.
+In 1890, Dr Flimm of Darmstadt, Germany, discovered a simple method for synthesizing indigo with a derivative of acetanilide using caustic potash.
+This reaction produced a blue compound chemically identical to natural indigo that was identified by its reactions and absorption spectrum.
+This publication of independent dye synthesis experiments in scientific journals during this period demonstrates that the production of synthetic indigo was a widely pursued goal in industrial chemistry well before BASF's successful market launch.
+By 1897, BASF had developed an economically viable synthesizing process that replaced natural plant production.
+Earlier attempts to replace plant-based production were ineffective on an industrial scale.
 Johannes Pfleger and Karl Heumann eventually came up with industrial mass production synthesis.

 The synthesis of N-(2-carboxyphenyl)glycine from the easy to obtain aniline provided a new and economically attractive route.
 BASF developed a commercially feasible manufacturing process that was in use by 1897, at which time 19,000 tons of indigo were being produced from plant sources.
 This had dropped to 1,000 tons by 1914 and continued to contract.
 By 2011, 50,000 tons of synthetic indigo were being produced worldwide.